Skip to main content

 End Date: 20.05.2019

-To this end, we started our efforts by organizing a hackathon on February 11, 2017, where we brought our data and findings on enforced disappearances together with people from creative disciplines, and asked them for their ideas.
-Close to 40 people coming from backgrounds such as database and software development, data visualization, gaming, visual arts, graphic design and creative writing took part in this meeting.
+We launched this effort by organizing a hackathon on February 11, 2017, where we brought together our data and findings on enforced disappearances with individuals from a range of creative disciplines.
+Close to 40 participants joined the meeting, coming from backgrounds such as software and database development, data visualization, gaming, visual arts, graphic design, and creative writing.

-Our approach was to create and collaborate, rather than to just discuss.
-Therefore, after initial sessions on information sharing and ideation, we allocated the rest of the day to prototyping.
-Eventually, we had a bunch of promising prototypes that would help us creatively communicate enforced disappearances.
+Our approach was centered on making and collaborating, rather than merely discussing.
+After initial sessions for sharing information and generating ideas, we dedicated the rest of the day to prototyping.
+By the end, we had a number of promising prototypes that offered new ways to creatively communicate the issue of enforced disappearances.

-In the next phase, we focused on developing some of the prototypes into full-fledged projects.
-One of these is the dictionary of enforced disappearances - a digital memorialization project we developed in partnership with Pikan Agency.
-As part of this project, we visualized 27 words and phrases with strong subjective meanings for the relatives of the disappeared, and disseminated them in the course of a two-months social media campaign.
-Another idea was to commemorate the disappeared through printing their portrait photos on small, marble stones.
-Later, we developed this idea suggested by photographer Anıl Olcan into an exhibition.
-The exhibition titled Public Secrets was open to visitors from May 10-21, 2019 at an independent art center called Karşı Sanat.
-Besides Anıl Olcan’s collective work, the selection included other similarly produced works from Asya Leman, Hacer Foggo, Mert Kaya and Hafıza Merkezi.
+In the next phase, we focused on turning some of these prototypes into fully developed projects.
+One of these was the Dictionary of the Disappeared—a digital memorialization project developed in partnership with Pikan Agency.
+In this project, we visualized 27 words and phrases that carry deeply personal meanings for the relatives of the disappeared, and shared them over a two-month social media campaign.
+Another idea, proposed by photographer Anıl Olcan, was to commemorate the disappeared by printing their portraits on small marble stones.
+We later developed this idea into an exhibition titled Public Secrets, which was hosted at the independent art space Karşı Sanat between May 10–21, 2019.
+Alongside Olcan’s collaborative piece, the exhibition featured works by Asya Leman, Hacer Foggo, Mert Kaya, and Hafıza Merkezi.

 Mermer bloklar üzerinde kaybedilen insanların fotoğrafları olan Aşikâr Sır sergi afişinden detay gösteren fotoğraf